 Leading Lawyers on Your Side

 Holland & Knight's Banking Group is consistently recognized among the leaders in the industry by national and international publications.
-The 2018 U.S. News – Best Lawyers® "Best Law Firms" guide placed our firm's Banking and Finance Litigation practice in its first tier nationally, as well as locally in Miami, New York and Tampa.
-Holland & Knight's Banking and Finance Law practice was also placed in the first tier nationally, as well as locally in Charlotte, Dallas, Jacksonville, Miami, Orlando and Tampa.
-In addition, Holland & Knight is top-listed in Florida in Banking and Finance Law by the 2018 Chambers USA: America's Leading Lawyers for Business guide and by The Best Lawyers in America 2018 guide.
+The 2023 U.S. News – Best Lawyers® "Best Law Firms" guide placed our firm's Banking and Finance Litigation practice in its first tier nationally, as well as locally in Dallas, Jacksonville, Miami, Tampa and West Palm Beach.
+Holland & Knight's Banking and Finance Law practice was also placed in the first tier nationally, as well as locally in Atlanta, Charlotte, Dallas, Houston, Jacksonville, Miami, New York, Orlando and Tampa.
+In addition, several Holland & Knight attorneys were recognized in The Best Lawyers in America 2023 guide for Banking and Finance Law and Banking and Finance Litigation.
+Holland & Knight also is top-listed in Florida in Banking and Finance Law by the 2022 Chambers USA - America's Leading Lawyers for Business guide.